rahmancdp/abd-al-rahmanh.github.io/_posts/2024-08-04-The-Journey-into-Data-Engineering-&-AI-with-WatsonX.md

 ### DevOps
 From using Docker to orchestrate containers to managing CI/CD pipelines with Jenkins and GitHub, I ensure smooth deployments and system stability.

 This site will not only showcase my projects but also feature my thoughts on the latest in AI, cloud, and data engineering.
-Stay tuned!
+Stay tuned!!!

 ---